 When you are looking to grow your business and have long-term viability, you need to ensure that your business is showing up in Google Maps.
-Adding Google Maps into your marketing strategies can boost your local business and increase your online presence.
+Adding Google Maps into your marketing strategies can boost your local business and increase your online presence on search engines.

 Most prospective customers will be skeptical of businesses with little or no online presence.

-Fortunately for your business, Google Maps provide one of the easiest and fastest ways to get online.
+Fortunately for your business, Google Maps provide one of the easiest and fastest ways to get onto the Google Search Results page.

 What Is Google Maps Marketing?